Artezi0/notebucket/README.md

 <!-- Description -->
 ## Notebucket 📒
 Tired of seeing your notes scattered around and untidy?
 Organize your documents with Notebucket.
-With powerfull markdown editor build with codemirror, write your notes, todos or anyting and customize them freelly.
+With powerfull markdown editor build with codemirror, write your notes, todos or anything and customize them freely.

 <img src='./src/assets/Screenshot1.png' alt='Scr1'>